Robert-van-Engelen/lisp/README.md

 ### Compacting garbage collection to recycle the atom/string heap

 To compact the heap, we construct a linked list of cells that refer to the same atom or string.
 This serves two purposes.
 First, if the linked list is empty then there are no cells in use that refer to the atom or string.
 The atom or string can be removed.
 Second, compacting the heap means moving atoms and strings down to keep only the used atoms and strings stored in the heap.
-All holes left by unused atoms and strings are therefore filled.
-The linked list is therefore traversed to update each cell references to the new location of the atom or string.
+All holes left by unused atoms and strings are filled.
+The linked list is traversed to update each `ATOM` and `STRG` cell to reference the new location of the atom or string on the heap:

     /* compacting garbage collector recycles heap by removing unused atoms/strings and by moving used ones */ void compact() {